All Products

 4. (Optional) Enable Persistence Mode by using the NVIDIA Persistence Daemon.

-After the Tesla driver is installed, Persistence Mode is Off by default.
-The driver is more stable with Persistence Mode enabled.
-To ensure stable business operations, we recommend that you enable Persistence Mode by using the NVIDIA Persistence Daemon.
-For more information, see Persistence Daemon on the official NVIDIA website.
+After the Tesla driver is installed, Persistence Mode is disabled (off) by default.
+The Tesla driver performs more stably when Persistence Mode is enabled.
+To ensure service stability, we recommend that you enable Persistence Mode by using the NVIDIA Persistence Daemon.
+For more information, see Persistence Daemon.

 Note